LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

          - The two-digit postal code abbreviation for the state represented by the member.
        - `<stateName>` (e.g., Vermont)
          - The name of the state represented by the member.
-       - `<partyName>` (e.g., Democrat)
+       - `<partyName>` (e.g., Democratic)
          - The political party of the member.
-         - Possible values are "Democrat", "Independent", "Independent Democrat", "Libertarian", and "Republication".
+         - Possible values are "Democratic", "Independent", "Independent Democrat", "Libertarian", and "Republication".
        - `<partyCode>` (e.g., D)
          - The single letter abbreviation for the political party of the member.
          - Possible values are "D", "I", "ID", "L", and "R".